This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Canoe on the lake

-Moraine Lake provides one of the most beautiful places in the world to enjoy a relaxing canoe trip.
-From the edge of the lake, you can rent canoes for most of the summer and paddle out and enjoy the breathtaking views.
+How does a relaxing time canoeing on the shimmering waters of Moraine Lake sound?
+From the edge of the lake, you can rent canoes for most of the summer and paddle out to the middle of the lake, where you can fully enjoy the breathtaking views away from the crowds.

 Hot Tip: You’re also allowed to bring your own watercraft to the lake (like inflatable paddleboards or small kayaks), but just make sure they fit on the shuttle.
 Then you can paddle to your heart’s content, completely free!

-Although the best views are from the rock pile, you can still take a short walk along the lake and enjoy a more unique view many don’t bother to check out.
+Although the best views of Moraine Lake are from the rock pile, you can still take a short walk along the lake and enjoy a more unique view many don’t bother to check out.

-Consolation Lakes Trail – The Consolation Lakes trail is a very easy 6km (3.7mile) round-trip hike with an elevation gain of only 60m that finishes at the beautiful Consolation Lakes.
+Consolation Lakes Trail – The Consolation Lakes trail is a very easy hike in Banff National Park.
+It’s a 6 km (3.7 mi) round-trip hike with an elevation gain of only 60 m (197 feet) that finishes at the beautiful Consolation Lakes.
 It’s often required to hike in a group of 4 or more people due to grizzly bear activity in the area.

 Late Morning – Explore Lake Louise

-With that said, if you spend the early morning at Moraine Lake and then head straight to Lake Louise you will have no problem getting a spot. otherwise, book the Park and Ride in advance which includes a free transfer from Moraine Lake to Lake Louise.
+Alternatively, we’d suggest booking the Parks Canada Park and Ride in advance, which includes a free transfer from Moraine Lake to Lake Louise (called the Lake Connector Shuttle).
 Park and Ride MUST be booked in advance.
 You can read all the info on the shuttles on the Parks Canada website.

 Some of the best things to do at Lake Louise include: